Never Underestimate the Power of Oral History – Halloween Editionš

 As researchers we learn vital clues to family relationships, where family lived, and where they moved to.
 We can find concrete clues and information, and also clues to the family’s culture.

 For example, I lost my great grandfather Abe White of Surry County, NC in the 1920 census record.
 His wife and three children were enumerated, but he was no where to be found!
-NOt a trace of him was found.
+Not a trace of him was found, but I knew he was very much alive at that time.

-Until I asked an older aunt about it.
+Then I asked an older aunt about it.
 She readily shared she knew exactly where he was – working on building highways in Tennessee with her father.
-It turns out, in the off season of farming, he left the area to earn money doing road construction.
+It turns out, in the off season of farming, he left home to earn money doing road construction.
 Without oral history, Abe would still be lost in 1920.

 Beyond factual clues, oral history reveals aspects of an individual’s personality.
 It enriches the stories of their lives we can share with younger generations.